-The 6th Diminished Scale can be used as an alternative to the major scale, to re-harmonize melodies using the diminished notes that come from the diminished chord.
-The video shows examples of how we can borrow these diminished notes.
+The Sixth Diminished Scale can be used as an alternative to the Major or the Minor Scale to re-harmonize melodies using the ‘diminished notes’ coming from the diminished chord.

 Diminished notes promote movement and create beautiful dissonances that embellish our harmonic progressions.
 The use of diminished notes is a fantastic resource for arranging strings and horns, and it also facilitates our counterpoint, especially when we play ‘chord-melody’ on the piano.